ETIMC/Report/typst/sections/Sprint 2.typ

 === General setup of Controller

 ==== Buttons
 Four tactile switch buttons @adafruit_tactile_nodate were added to the breadboard, according to the schematic.
-Each button was connected to the Pico using an internal pull-up configuration which recives input when the buttons are pressed, and they were connected to ground.
+Each button was connected to the Pico using an internal pull-up configuration which receives input when the buttons are pressed, and they were connected to ground.
 Code was implemented so that, when a button was pressed, the controller sent a corresponding message to the host indicating which button had been activated (e.g., “Button 3 pressed”).

 #figure(